Imi Hoola Post-Baccalaureate Program

 A major concern of the John A. Burns School of Medicine is to make medical careers possible for members of disadvantaged groups for whom such careers may seem unattainable.

-Each school year, up to 10 students are selected to participate in this program.
+Each school year, up to 12 students are selected to participate in this program.
 Upon successful completion they will matriculate into the MD program as first-year medical students.
 The curriculum emphasizes the integration of concepts and principles in the sciences and humanities and further develops students’ communication and critical-thinking skills.
-Eligible individuals are from a disadvantaged socio-economic and/or educational background who have demonstrated a commitment to serve in areas of need in Hawai'i and the Pacific.
+Eligible individuals are from a disadvantaged socio-economic and/or educational background who have demonstrated a commitment to serve in areas of need in Hawaii and the U.S. Affiliated Pacific Islands.

 Imi Hoola has expanded its outreach efforts and developed partnerships with local high schools, colleges, and community-based health organizations.
 These partnerships help to create an educational pathway for disadvantaged students to enter and graduate from college and pursue health and allied health careers.

 Watch a short video about our program from HI NOW:

 Note: JABSOM deeply respects the Native Hawaiian language, but to comply with law requiring our website to be accessible to people with disabilities, we are unable to use Hawaiian diacritical markings at this time, i.e. we are advised the marks are not able to be read by text readers for the vision impaired.